Zaiwalat

 Zaiwalat, also Zaywalāyat or Zywlayt (زیولات) is a subdistrict and village of Jalrez District, Maidan Wardak Province, Afghanistan.
 It lies along the Kabul-Behsud Highway, to the west of Kot-e Ashro and to the east of the town of Jalrez.
 As of 2010 the village itself had a population of about 300 people.
 It is inhabited mainly by Pashtuns and is a producer of fruit, with extensive orchards in the vicinity.

 History

 In 2009, American convoys were ambushed by the Taliban in the predominantly Pashtun village of Zaiwalat.
-The US retaliated and invaded the village at 3.15am on November 19, 2009, capturing nine locals, including Habib ur-Rahman, a suspected Talibanist, and taking them by helicopter to Rish-Khor for a three-day interrogation.
+The US retaliated and invaded the village at 3.15 a.m. on November 19, 2009, capturing nine locals, including Habib ur-Rahman, a suspected Talibanist, and taking them by helicopter to Rish-Khor for a three-day interrogation.
 As of 2010 the village had an estimated people of about 300 people.

 In 2014, a 12 m bridge was built in Zaiwalat.
 In September 2016, 11 men from the village were kidnapped by unidentified gunmen.
 After 20 days, a group from the village retaliated with an armed attack, capturing six people, leading to the release of the 11 hostages.